lukasz-migas/msalign/README.md

 ## Usage

 Usage is relatively straightforward.
-Simply import the function `msalign` from the package and provide `xvals`, `zvals` and `peaks`.
-Other parameters can be passed-in using `kwargs`.
+Simply import `msalign` from the package and provide `x`, `array` and `peaks` values. `msalign` accepts a lot of other parameters that might improve your alignment - simply provide them as `keyword` parameters.

 ```python
 import numpy as np